What are my Options for Post-Pregnancy Hernia Repair during an Abdominoplasty?

 Correct exercises when you have a Hernia – be sure they are supervised by a Physiotherapist or you could worsen your condition

 - Talk to your Doctor and your physiotherapist regarding appropriate exercises for hernia.

 - Usually, these exercises are designed to help strengthen the body part in which a hernia occurs.

 - This can include gentle stretching, walking, supervised pilates and other light exercises.

 Want your hernia repaired whilst your having a Mummy Makeover after pregnancy?

-Phone us today on (03) 8849 1444 and ask for one of our post-pregnancy body and breast Specialist Plastic Surgeons in Melbourne.
+Phone us today on (03) 8849 1444 and ask for one of our post-pregnancy body and plastic Surgeons in Melbourne.